jordan-public/gas-opt-dex/demo/README.md

 The contracts have been deployed on the following EVM blockchains at the following addresses.
 In addition, in each, a few transactions have been performed to demonstrate the operation:

 - FHEnix:
-- Inco:
+?- Inco:
 - Scroll:
 - Mantle:
 - NeonEVM:
 - Rome:
-- Bitkub:
+*- Bitkub:
-- Kinto:
+*- Kinto:
 - Polygon zkEVM:
 - Gnosis:
 - Hedera:
 - Flair:
 - Celo:
 - Base:
-- Rootstock:
+!- Rootstock:
-- Oasis:
 - Morph:
-- Linea:
+Faucet- Linea:
 - Zircuit: